-Mental Health First Aid courses train adults to recognize the potential risk factors and warning signs for a range of mental health problems, including depression, anxiety/trauma, psychosis, and psychotic disorders, substance use disorders, and self-injury.
+Mental Health First Aid trains adults to recognize the potential risk factors and warning signs for a range of mental health problems, like depression, anxiety, psychotic disorders, substance use disorders, and self-injury.
 Trillium offers two courses, Adult Mental Health First Aid and Youth Mental Health First Aid.

 (Systemic, Therapeutic, Assessment, Respite, and Treatment)

-North Carolina Systemic, Therapeutic, Assessment, Resources, and Treatment (NC START) is a statewide community crisis prevention and intervention program for individuals age 6 and above with intellectual/developmental disability and co-occurring complex behavioral and/or mental health needs.
-START crisis prevention and intervention services are provided through clinical systemic consultation, training, education, therapeutic respite, crisis response, and therapeutic couching.
+North Carolina Systemic, Therapeutic, Assessment, Resources, and Treatment (NC START) is a statewide community crisis prevention and intervention program for individuals ages 6 and above with intellectual/developmental disabilities and co-occurring complex behavioral and/or mental health needs.
+START crisis prevention and intervention services are provided through clinical systemic consultation, training, education, therapeutic respite, crisis response, and therapeutic coaching.
 The model works to improve the lives of the individuals served and their families by providing services and supports using a person-centered, positive, multidisciplinary, cost-effective, systemic and evidence-informed approach.

 To learn more about NC START in North Carolina, click on the following links: